About our team

 Program Administrator

-Brianna Salinas considers herself a lifelong student of language.
+Brianna Salinas is a lifelong student of language and literature.
 She grew up between Washington State and Arizona and later lived and studied abroad in both Germany and Spain.
-In Spain, she found community with other artists and linguists and began taking on translation and subtitling projects — immediately cultivating a love for translation.
-She has a B.A. in English Literature, and an M.A. in Hispanic Literary Studies (both from the University of Washington).
-While completing the latter, she co-led a Translation Studies group on campus for which she organized readings, workshops, and speaking events.
+In Spain, she found community with other artists and linguists and began taking on translation projects — immediately cultivating a love for the act and the art of the matter.
+She has a B.A. in English and an M.A. in Hispanic Literary Studies, both from the University of Washington, and a second M.A. in Literary Translation from Universidad Complutense de Madrid.
 To date, Brianna has translated a selection of sonnets by the Argentine poet Alfonsina Storni (Spanish > English) and a book of migration poetry by Ricardo Ruiz (English > Spanish).
-She is currently living in Spain and working toward a second master's degree — this time in literary translation — at the Universidad Complutense de Madrid.
-When away from her tiny desk, Brianna enjoys reading in parks, climbing mountains, exploring small towns and other in-between places, riding her bike, shooting film, and playing with dogs.
+She is currently translating the early poetry of C.D.
+Wright into Spanish.
+When away from her tiny desk, Brianna enjoys taking the slow train northward, exploring abandoned spaces, shooting film, and spending time at the river watching her puppy track birds.

 Video Assistant